AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 According to one source, setting Thunderbolt / BIOS Assist mode *Enabled* results in Thunderbolt hotplug not working but decreased battery consumption.

-Intel AMT is remote admisintration for enterprise.
+Intel AMT is remote administration for enterprise.
 This switch does not actually turn it off (it's built in CPU, see [1](https://www.reddit.com/r/thinkpad/comments/ae9qsy/permanently_disabled_intel_amt_did_i_fuck_up/) [2](https://libreboot.org/faq.html#intel)), just disables management interface.

-Secure boot can theoretically be enabled, as OpenCore has required keys, it's just unneeded extra trouble to do so.
+Secure boot can be enabled, but requires signing Opencore binaries and adding your signing key to Secureboot db.
+You can use my [sbsign script](https://github.com/AlexFullmoon/sbsign).
+**DO NOT wipe stock Secureboot keys**, this has been reported to brick Thinkpads; add single key into db instead (minimal mode in sbsign).

 ## ACPI files